joekariuki3/airbnb-clone-project/README.md

    All incoming data will be validated and sanitized to prevent injection attacks and enforce data integrity.

    This protects against common attack vectors like SQL injection, cross-site scripting (XSS), and malformed requests that could compromise the system.

+## CI/CD Pipeline

+Continuous Integration (CI) and Continuous Deployment (CD) are essential practices for automating the process of testing, building, and deploying code.
+CI/CD pipelines help ensure that new changes are integrated smoothly into the main codebase, tested automatically, and deployed with minimal manual intervention.

+By implementing CI/CD, the project maintains high code quality, reduces the risk of bugs in production, and enables faster, more reliable development cycles.

+### Tools Used:

+- **GitHub Actions**: Automates testing, building, and deployment workflows directly from the GitHub repository.

+- **Docker**: Ensures consistency across development, testing, and production environments by containerizing the application.

+- **Docker Compose**: Manages multi-container Docker applications (e.g., backend-app, database, Redis) for testing and deployment.